Fraud Blocker

 • Increasing or severe pain: Mild discomfort is normal, but escalating or persistent pain may be a sign of an underlying problem.

 If you notice any of these symptoms, please contact us at Dr. Scott Allison immediately using the emergency contact number provided during your consultation.
-Effective dermal filler aftercare, early detection, and treatment are key to ensuring your safety and a successful outcome.
+Effective aftercare, early detection, and treatment are key to ensuring your safety and a successful outcome.